baralsamrat/MSCS532_Assignment3/README.md

 - Use concepts such as indicator random variables or recurrence relations in your analysis to demonstrate your understanding.

+# Answer:

+Average-case Time Complexity:

+Expected Complexity: 𝑂(𝑛 log𝑛)
+O(nlogn).

+Explanation: The average-case time complexity of Randomized Quicksort is 𝑂(𝑛 log𝑛)

+O(nlogn) due to the random pivot selection which tends to divide the array into roughly equal halves on average.
+The recurrence relation for the average case is
+- 𝑇(𝑛)=𝑇(𝑛2)+𝑂(𝑛)
+- T(n)=T( 2n )+O(n)

+which solves to 𝑂(𝑛 log⁡𝑛) = O(nlogn).

+Using Indicator Random Variables:

+To show why the expected time complexity is 𝑂(𝑛 log 𝑛) O(nlogn), you can use indicator random variables to represent the cost of partitioning and then sum these costs over all recursive calls.

 ### 3. Comparison
 - Empirically compare the running time of Randomized Quicksort with Deterministic Quicksort (using the first element as the pivot) on different input sizes and distributions: